Solar vierwer On Sale Now

 - Great Basin Astronomy Festival overnight, Sept 18-20

-An overnight bus trip to Lick Observatory is being discussed.
-We need to check on available dates with Lick.
+An overnight bus trip to Lick or Mt Wilson Observatories is being discussed.
+We need to check on available dates and assess member interest.

 80th anniversary banquet, January 17, 2015: Please RSVP to Andy D, so we can select a venue.